dedlYTiTAN/portfoliorepo/README.md

 - **Colors**: Defined in `src/app/globals.css` (CSS variables for background, primary, secondary, accent).
 - **Icons**: Using [Lucide React](https://lucide.dev/).

-## 📦 Deployment

-The easiest way to deploy is using [Vercel](https://vercel.com).

-1. Push this repository to GitHub.
-2. Import the project in Vercel.
-3. Deploy!

 ## 📄 License